ppy/osu-wiki/wiki/Beatmapping/Sampleset/en.md

 # Sampleset

-The collection of sound effects that are heard during gameplay.
+A **sampleset** is the collection of sound effects that are heard during gameplay.

 There are **three** types of hitsounds: